stazay/excel_extractor/README.md

 )
 ````

-The above code extracts additional data to the nested_list from workbook_2, using workbook_3 as a backup in case of not finding any match.
+The above code extracts additional data to the nested_list from workbook_3, sheetindex_2.
+In case of not finding any match, workbook_3, sheet_index_8 is queried instead.

 (a)
 * A `backup` is defined for the next stage of data extraction (from workbook_3) - NOTE: multiple backups can be defined.